On Approximations of Data-Driven Chance Constrained Programs over Wasserstein Balls: Proofs

 As $\theta > 0$ and $\varepsilon>0$, it is clear that $\beta = \max_{m \in [M]} \{w_m\|\bm{b}_m\|_*\}$ at optimality, and this insight allows us to eliminate~$\beta$ from the above optimization problem.
 Multiplying the first constraint by the positive constant $\varepsilon N/\beta$ and the second constraint group by the positive constant $1/\beta$ while applying the variable substitutions $\bm{s} \leftarrow \bm{\alpha}/\beta$ and $-t \leftarrow \tau/\beta$, we obtain

 Replacing $\bm{w}$ with $\bm{w}^\star$, the second constraint group in problem~\eqref{eq:cvar-aux} simplifies to

 which reveals that the feasible set of problem~\eqref{eq:cvar-aux} coincides with $C_{\rm JCC}(\mathbf{e})$.
-This observation implies the postulated assertion that $Z^\star_{\rm CVaR}(\bm{w}^\star) = Z^\star_{\rm JCC}(\mathbf{e})$. \Halmos \emph{Proof of \Cref{prop:bonferroni better than CVaR}.} $\;$ We proceed in three steps.
-We first derive the optimal value of the classical chance constrained program associated with~\eqref{data_driven_1} under the true data-generating distribution $\mathbb{P}_0$ (Step~1).
-This value serves as a lower bound on the optimal value of problem~\eqref{data_driven_1}.
-We then show that with probability going to $1$ as $N \to \infty$, the Bonferroni approximation achieves this bound~(Step~2), whereas the worst-case CVaR approximation becomes infeasible~(Step~3).
+This observation implies the postulated assertion that $Z^\star_{\rm CVaR}(\bm{w}^\star) = Z^\star_{\rm JCC}(\mathbf{e})$. \Halmos In the proofs of Propositions~\ref{prop:bonferroni better than CVaR}--\ref{prop:bonferroni better than ALSO-X} we will denote by $I$ the number of historical samples that coincide with the first atom of the data-generating distribution $\mathbb{P}_0$, that is, with $(1, 0)$ in Example~\ref{ex:data-driven_1}, with $1$ in Example~\ref{ex:data-driven_2}, with $(1, -1)$ in Example~\ref{ex:data-driven_3} and with $(1, 1)$ in Example~\ref{ex:data-driven_4}, respectively.
+We emphasize that $I$ is a random variable that depends on the number $N$ of samples.
+To avoid clutter, however, we do not use a tilde sign and suppress the dependence on $N$. \emph{Proof of \Cref{prop:bonferroni better than CVaR}.} $\;$ We proceed in three steps.
+We first derive the optimal value of the classical chance constrained program associated with~\eqref{data-driven_1} under the true data-generating distribution $\mathbb{P}_0$ (Step~1).
+This value serves as a lower bound on the optimal value of problem~\eqref{data-driven_1}.
+We then show that with probability going to $1$ (w.p.~1) as $N \to \infty$, the Bonferroni approximation achieves this bound~(Step~2), whereas the worst-case CVaR approximation becomes infeasible~(Step~3).

-{\em Step~1.} Since $p < \varepsilon$, the feasible region of the classical chance constrained program
+{\em Step~1.} Since $\rho < \varepsilon$, the feasible region of the classical chance constrained program

 under the true data-generating distribution $\mathbb{P}_0$ is $\{ (x_1, x_2) \in \mathbb{R}^2 \mid x_1 \in [\underline{x}_1, \overline{x}_1], ~x_2 > 0 \}$.
 Hence, the optimal value of this problem is $\underline{x}_1>0$, which is attained by any $(x_1, x_2) \in \{ \underline{x}_1 \} \times (\mathbb{R}_+ \setminus \{ 0 \})$.